hapax/hapax.github.io/assets/alien-maths.md

 reflects cultural differences in the perception of colour.
 This ties into a 19th century prediliction for making cognitive judgments on the basis of style.
-For instance, the paucity of colour words in the epics of Homer led British politician William Gladstone to write that
+For instance, the rarity of colour words in the epics of Homer led British politician William Gladstone to write that

 <span style="padding-left: 20px; display:block">